AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 **Other documentation updates coming with the release**

 The "Deliveries" guide has been reorganized and renamed "Channels".
-[Read more](../../channels/using/discovering-communication-channels.md)
+[Read more](../../channels/using/get-started-communication-channels.md)

 Numerous screenshots have been updated to reflect interface changes.

 A new technote is now available: "Integrating the Adobe Mobile SDK with your mobile app".
 [Read more](https://helpx.adobe.com/campaign/kb/integrate-mobile-sdk.html)

-Instructions to configure People core service or Audience Manager integration with Adobe Campaign have been updated.
-[Read more](../../integrating/using/provisioning-and-configuring-integration-with-audience-manager-or-people-core-service.md)
+Instructions to configure People core service or Audience Manager integration with Adobe Campaign havget-started-communication-channels.mdegrating/using/provisioning-and-configuring-integration-with-audience-manager-or-people-core-service.md)

 Authorizations table revised to make certain roles’ function clearer.
 [Read more](https://docs.campaign.adobe.com/doc/standard/en/Technotes/AdobeCampaign-ACSRights.pdf)